How to write a health and safety policy.

 Policy writing doesn’t sound fun and sounds like a huge task when first considered by employers.
-But it’s absolutely critical to your business health and safety, it’s step 1 in your plan to improving health and safety.
+But it’s absolutely critical to your business, it’s step 1 in your plan to improving health and safety.
 Remember if you have less than five employees you don’t have to write this policy down, but you still need to have it well thought out.

 When writing your policy you should use simple, clear and concise language.
 Remembering that your policy is being drawn together to share with everybody and so it should be easily read and understood.